dwwoods/my-makers-notes/20251015-EI_workshop2.md

 * If two or more people speak at the same time (interrupting each other), the count must restart from 1.
 * **Process:** The group works together to establish a rhythm and sense each other's timing to successfully reach 20 without anyone speaking over someone else.
 It requires participants to be highly attuned to the group dynamic.

+### The 4 minute talking drill

+This is a drill to practice both talking and listening.
+Makes both sides have awareness of the moment as different people find each more difficult - and theres a second analysis to be done on accepting this discomfort.

+* **Objective** Active Listen and speak.
+* **Time limit** 4 mins each
+* **Process.
+On a given topic, in this example "how have you found the makers course" speak or listen for 4 minutes - then swap round.
+Accept teh pain and discomfort that comes along.
+Be willing to experience the positive and negative emotions that come your way - try and keep your mind in the present moment.

 ### Active Listening

 Active listening is a communication technique that goes beyond simply hearing the words another person is saying.
 It involves being fully present and concentrating on what is being said, understanding the message, responding thoughtfully, and retaining the information.